Skip to main content

 info

-Check security groups and route tables
+Check security groups and routing tables

-Check state of Linux server
+Check the status of the Linux server

 SSH Error Messages